 Woah, what a ride!
 Finally, we’ve come to the end of our review-based guide.
 Now you have all the information you might need to get a perfect gun paint.
 However, before bidding you goodbye, we’ll quickly drop our favorite models to help you.

 Our top pick is the Krylon ColorMaster because of its variety of colors and finishes.
-It comes with a combined primer and paints formula with a durable enamel base.
+It comes with a combined primer and paint formula with a durable enamel base.
 Closely following Krylon is the Engine DE1613 by DupliColor because of its extensive coverage area and budget-friendly price.

 Other than that, Brownells Aluma-Hyde has the best matte black finish and comes with a comfortable nozzle pad.
 It’s ideal for painting bigger firearms, tools, and accessories.